apify/apify-docs/docs/actors.md

     - actors
 ---

-# Apify Actors
+# Actors

-Actors run on the Apify serverless computing platform and enable the execution of arbitrary pieces of code.
-Unlike traditional serverless platforms, the run of an actor is not limited to the lifetime of a single HTTP transaction.
-It can run for as long as necessary, even forever.
-The actor can perform anything from a simple action such as filling out a web form or sending an email, to complex operations such as crawling an entire website and removing duplicates from a large dataset.
+Actors are serverless cloud programs running on the Apify platform that can perform arbitrary computing jobs such as send an email or crawl a website with millions of pages.
+They can be started manually, using API or scheduler, and they can be easily integrated with other apps.

 A single isolated actor consists of source code and various settings.
 You can think of an actor as a cloud app or service.
+Unlike traditional serverless platforms, the run of an actor is not limited to the lifetime of a single HTTP transaction.
+It can run for as long as necessary, even forever.

 *   [**Quick Start**]({{@link actors/quick_start.md}})
 *   [**Running**]({{@link actors/running.md}})